AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

    - Integration testing will remain vital

 * Goal is to reach a level of confidence as good as the level reached by testing alone
-* Industrial use as of 2009
+* Industrial use

-   - E.g., Airbus for avionics software
+   - E.g., Airbus for avionics software, Altran for military software, etc.

 ========
 Lab